Use of The Psychological Evaluation In Divorce

 It is highly recommended for the attorney requesting the evaluation to reach out to the other attorney to see if they are able to reach an agreement to have an evaluation conducted rather than having to go through a contested hearing on the issue.

 Some of the items that will need to be discussed and agreed upon would include conducting a psychological evaluation, how the costs of the evaluation would be allocated, and who the specific evaluator or psychological provider will be.

 In the event that the divorce lawyers are not able to reach an agreement on the evaluation then a hearing in front of the judge must be scheduled in order to present testimony and evidence as to why an evaluation would be necessary.
-Sometimes at these hearings, the parties themselves are sworn in and provide testimony while other judges may just prefer to hear argument directly from the lawyers.
+Sometimes at these hearings, the parties themselves are sworn in and provide testimony, while other judges may just prefer to hear arguments directly from the lawyers.

 Either way, the judge will listen to the facts and the evidence and make a decision as to whether or not an evaluation will be court-ordered, who the evaluator will be, how the fees will be allocated, and what sort of time limit will be set for the evaluation to occur.

 It is very common for a party to a divorce action to make allegations of psychological instability against the opposing spouse in an effort to obtain leverage in a custody case.
 Sometimes these allegations are exaggerated, and it is important for everybody considering making these types of allegations to remember that the psychological evaluation report could come back highly favorable to the other parent and backfiring on the accusing parent.

 If this happens then the tool that was meant to limit the other parent’s time with kids could actually become that parent’s best piece of evidence as to why they should have the time-sharing they are requesting.